10 Dual Sport Motorcycles That Offer The Best Of Both Worlds

 Despite the example above, we ‘re not entertaining the BMW R 1200 GS on this list.
 Why?
 Because it’s the stock answer for these articles.
 It’s a great bike, but everyone already knows that from serious off-road adventure enthusiasts to the dull middle-managing paper pusher who lives next door, living his dreams vicariously through Ewan McGregor and Charley Boorman.
 We know the BMW R 1200 GS is a thing, so we’re not including it.
 However, if you want to know more about it, give this a read.
 But what other options exist?

 In fact, there are plenty of dual sport motorcycles on the market, and the vast majority of them are excellent.
 While we’re covering some of the big names in the list, you should also take a look at the likes of Beta Motorcycles, Husqvarna, Triumph, and even a few up and coming Chinese makes too, because the Chinese are really getting their sh*t together.
 Also, we’ve decided to order the list from smaller displacements to larger, just to give a broader overview of what’s on offer across the market.
 Anyway, let’s take a look at our favorite dual sport motorcycles…that aren’t BMWs!

-Top 10 Rough Roading Dual Sport Motorcycles That Aren’t BMWs!
+Top 10 Best Dual Sport Bikes That Aren’t BMWs!

 #10.
 The Yamaha WR250R